Korean Sentence Structure: The Practical Guide to Word Order Patterns, Particles and Practice

 Korean Particles: Markers and Indicators

-In the Korean sentences you’re studying, there are characters that come immediately after the nouns.
+In the Korean sentences you’re studying, you might have noticed that there are characters that come immediately after the nouns.
 These characters follow your nouns like the tail of a dog.

 They look like this: 은, 는, 이, 가, 을 and 를.